| Despite your best efforts to bring

 and you'll lose the house.
 The upside is that under bankruptcy you

 may be relieved of any deficiency after the sale of the home.
+See these pages for more information:

-Use the following information to contact a regional Fannie
+Contact Directory Use the following information to contact a regional Fannie

 Mae office to ask for help in designing a foreclosure workout.

-Fannie Mae Washington Office
+Fannie Mae Washington Office3900 Wisconsin Avenue.
+NW

 Washington, DC 20016-2892